DiffMu/DiffPrivacyInferenceHs/README.md

 In `src/DiffMu/Typecheck`, we have:
  - The preprocessing steps in `Preprocess`:
-    1. Collection information about top-level functions (`TopLevel.hs`)
+    1. Collection of information about top-level functions (`TopLevel.hs`)
-    2. Translating mutating code to non-mutating code (`Demutation.hs`)
+    2. Translating mutating code into non-mutating code (`Demutation.hs`)
     3. Rearranging function definitions (`FLetReorder.hs`)
     4. Renaming function argument names to simulate lexical scoping (`LexicalScoping.hs`)
  - The main typechecking function in `Typecheck.hs`